Rajchko/Rajchko/README.md

 ---------------------------------------------------------

-## Projects I will be working on for the forseeable future:
+## Projects I will be working on for the foreseeable future:

 - An over-engineered internet radio station with two drunk wizards as hosts 🧙‍♂️
 - An over-engineered game hosting server 👾
 - An over-engineered tracking service in case I am abducted by aliens or political opponents 🛸

+## Things I kinda know:

+- Running different kinds of Linux distros 🐧
+- Researching obscure documentation and technologies 🔧
+- Writing basic scripts in bash ⌨️

 ## $ ^C